mnot/I-D/stakeholder-rights/draft.md

 stakeholders.
 If the extended protocol's stakeholders are not yet documented, the extension MAY estimate its impact, in coordination with that protocol's community and the IESG.

+The burden of this documentation need not be high; if HTML can do it in a paragraph, so can most protocols.
+While it might be appropriate in a separate document (e.g., a requirements or use cases draft) or the protocol specification itself, documenting stakeholders in the WG charter has considerable benefits, since it clarifies their relationships up-front.

 # Erosion of Rights